Or the Strange and Ironical Case of Functional Living.

 “Take two of these hundred-dollar pills and call me in the morning.”

-According to the Cleveland Clinic’s Center for Functional Medicine, the proper aim of doctoring ought only to be patienting, defended as holistic caring of the sum of each patient part.
+According to the Cleveland Clinic’s Center for Functional Medicine, the proper aim of doctoring ought only to be patienting, defined as the holistic caring of the sum of each patient part.
 This sounds right.
 Awesome even.
-Who could ask for a commoner sense of health management?
+Who could ask for a more commonsensical take on health management?
 But given the team of specialists I have racked up over the years, which among them is going to manage my holistic, patient-centered, functional (and sometimes dysfunctional) body?
 Too self-helpy for my taste, especially given the sums involved?
 We’re talking real medicine.
 Not just comfrey tea and molasses.
 Meanwhile, the throbbing in my knee is making my hip hurt, my brain seize up, and my blood boil.

 When I first met functional medicine magician Andy Wong, we immediately hit it off.
 My beach read that summer had been a primer on histamine intolerance—don’t joke—called Never Bet Against Occam.
 So when I dropped the name of that ancient philosopher, Andy was like,